 This checklist separates what a homeowner can document safely from the ground from what should be inspected by a roofing professional.
 Frame Restoration documents observed roof conditions and prepares written construction scopes.
+In our experience across Collin County, the most common leak points we find are the small details — pipe boots, flashing, and seal failures — not the wide-open field of the roof.

 Start with safety